nmudd037/FRWA-React/README.md

 # Face Recognition Web App

 A full-stack web application using the PERN stack that lets user to submit an image through url to detect the human faces in the image using the Clarifai API.
+Implemented Context API and useReducer hook to create action creators and reducers and routing with React-Router.

-Developed a simple API and server to handle the routes using the Node.js and Express using PostgreSQL(Knex query builder) as the database.
+Developed a simple RESTful API and server to handle the routes using the Node.js and Express with PostgreSQL(Knex query builder) as the database.

 Backend Code, **[click here](https://github.com/nmudd037/FRWA-server)**